-Behavioral Support Services (BSS)- The rates for Behavioral Assessment, Plan and Consulting are based on the BLS hourly wage job code 19-3039 and the rate for Brief Support Implementation Services is based on the BLS hourly wage job code 19-3031.
+Behavioral Support Services (BSS)- The rates for Behavioral Assessment, Plan and Consulting are Behavioral Support Services (BSS)-The rates for Behavioral Assessment, Plan and Consulting are based on the BLS hourly wage job code 19-3039 and the rate for Brief Support Implementation Services is based on the BLS hourly wage job code 19-3031.
 BSS Assessment, Plan, and Consultation service rates include Employment Related Expenses (ERE), Program Support, and General & Administrative (G&A).
 The productivity assumption is 12 hours for the Assessment and the Plan.
-Brief Support Implementation includes ERE, Program Support, Training, and G&A.
+Brief Support Implementation includes ERE, Program Support, Training, and G&A. When BSS services billing transitions into LTSSMaryland, updated rates developed from public comment and validation of data in the rate study will be implemented.
+The BLS wage job code and the cost components will remain the same.

-Environmental Assessment - The rate is based on the BLS hourly wage job code 29-1122 with a productivity assumption of 6 hours and includes cost components ERE and G&A.
+Environmental Assessment-The rate is based on the BLS hourly wage job code 29-1122 with a productivity assumption of 6 hours and includes cost components ERE and G&A.

-Family and Peer Mentoring - This service is based on a similar service provided in Arizona's Raising Special Kids program and applying Maryland cost values.
+Family and Peer Mentoring - This new service is based on a similar service provided in Arizona's Raising Special Kids program and applying Maryland cost values.
 To calculate the rate for Family and Peer Mentoring, JVGA recommended a wage level based on BLS job descriptions and wage levels for Maryland and used the program support percentage calculated for Targeted Case Management.
-Since this was a new service without any history, JVGA based the percentage of employment related expenses and general and administrative costs on the Arizona Raising Special Kids services.
+Since this iswas a new service without any history, JVGA based the percentage of employment related expenses and general and administrative costs on the Arizona Raising Special Kids services.

-Housing Support Services - The rate, is based on the hourly wage BLS job code 21-1012 and includes cost components ERE, Program Support, Training, and G&A.
+Housing Support Services - The hourly and rates, converted to a 15-minute unit in WY3, is based on the hourly wage BLS job code 21-1012-19-4099 and includes cost components ERE, Program Support, Training, and G&A.